rlankhorst/mollie-edd-addon/readme.md

 ### Settings

-In the plugin settings, enter the Mollie API test- and production keys and you're good to go.
+In the Easy Digital downloads payment gateway settings, enter the Mollie API test- and production keys and you're good to go.

 ### To do